Vixan/Satelloid/README.md

-# Debug
+# Satelloid

-**Debug** is an Arkanoid-like 2D arcade game with minimalistic visuals and satisfying gameplay.
+**Satelloid** is an Arkanoid-like 2D arcade game with minimalistic neon visuals and satisfying gameplay.

 ## Getting Started